llaraspata/YourFutureGuide/README.md

 > [!NOTE]
 > Since this is a demo for the European Research Night 2024 in Bari, the conversation is in Italian.

+Further technical details concerning the employed propmpts are reported in the [backend readme](/backend/README.md).

 ## 🚀 Getting started

 We recommend to use [Python 3.11.5](https://python.domainunion.de/downloads/release/python-3115/) to run our code, due to possible incompatibiities with newr versions.